The Board – Staff Relationship

 It sometimes makes sense to have staff, other than the ED, on board committees.
 Fundraising is certainly one area where staff is likely have both expertise and responsibilities that are essential to this organizational work and the board’s piece of it.

 Otherwise though, one ought to be careful providing staff support for board committees.
 Who do staff members report to in such assignments?
 What about board members?
 Who do they report to?
-This can be tricky.[8]Boards ought to be clear about whether a committee is a governance committee that is engaged in board work, or an operational committee, accountable to the ED.
-The term “board committee” … Continue reading As in all non-profit working relationships the accountability of the players ought to be clear.
+This can be tricky.((Boards ought to be clear about whether a committee is a governance committee that is engaged in board work, or an operational committee, accountable to the ED.
+The term “board committee” itself can be confusing especially when it involves staff.
+See my governance guide: Should We Form a Board Committee)) As in all non-profit working relationships the accountability of the players ought to be clear.

 The supportive board